-PZI Zen Online: The Journey into Awakening.
 A student asks Baizhang, “What is the most marvelous thing—a matter of special worth?”
 He answers, “Sitting alone on Mt.
 Courage Peak.”
-Our internal vastness is always there.
-The importance of an imaginative response to any time of change.
+The vastness is always there, inside and outside.
+The possibility of imaginative responses in times of change.
 The wisdom of an indigenous storyteller who embodies a much longer timeline of radical earth changes.
 The freedom of not being you.
-Dec 13 2020.
+PZI Zen Online, as recorded Dec.
+13, 2020.
 Music posted separately.

 Audio PZi Zen Online: our lives right now are an exercise in not knowing.
 Surprising intimacy in new forms of communication and meditation.
 But really there is nothing to hold onto.
 And that vastness is filled with light.
 These three koans reflect that in the time before we know or name.
 As recorded July 16 2020.